 An NBC executive speaking to CNN anonymously called Lauer’s moderation “a disaster.”
 His failure to prepare properly may have had something to do with it.
 New York Times TV critic James Poniewozik wrote that Lauer appeared “unprepared on specifics of military and foreign policy.
 He performed like a soldier sent on a mission without ammunition, beginning with a disorganized offensive, ending in a humiliating retreat.”

 As Vanity Fair put it, Lauer’s treatment made it seem as though Clinton’s use of a private email server was serious.
 He made it look as dire, if not more so than, Trump’s praise of Vladimir Putin, his disappointment that the U.S. didn’t steal Iraq’s oil, and his bad-mouthing of NATO.
 The bar Lauer set for Trump’s performance didn’t win him the presidency, but it didn’t hurt either.
-His heir apparent had similar issues with Trump, viewers may remember.
+His heir apparently had similar issues with Trump, viewers may remember.

 Is Megyn Kelly the new Lauer?